Dauie/malloc/README.md

 `make`

 now, depending on your OS, you need to tell your system where this shared library is.
-Usually you will set an environment variable to tell the system where it can find this dynamic library.
+A quick option is to set an environment variable to tell the system where it can find this dynamic library.

 on Mac it would look something like this: